-Are you looking for free or cheap family-friendly things to do in Spartanburg?
+Are you looking for free things to do in Spartanburg, SC?
 Do you have an idea in your head that doing something fun with your kids in Spartanburg is going to cost money (and probably a lot of it)?
 We are setting the record correct today once and for all: Spartanburg has tons of fun free things to do and even more that are really cheap.

 Free Places to Go in Downtown Spartanburg